hj-n/md-hierarchical-parser/README.md

 # Markdoen Hierarchical Parser
 [MDAST](https://github.com/syntax-tree/mdast) well describes the syntax and structure of markdown, but it has a single problem - there are no hierarchical relations between headings.
 It is obvious the `h2` following `h1` is the children of `h1`, but MDAST treats them as the same heading and just gives depth info as an attribute.

-This parser parses markdown and generates JSON structure following MDAST form, with structural info included.
+This parser parses markdown and generates JSON structure with hierarchical info.
 The parser is implemented based on [streamich/md-mdast](https://github.com/streamich/md-mdast).

 ### Install
 ```sh